Skip to Content

 Some rocket or watercress with either spring onions or thinly sliced red onions complements it really well.

-I tend not to serve pasta as a side, but if were to I would serve fish with this.
+I tend not to serve pasta as a side, but if I were to, I would serve fish with this.
 Something like pan-fried salmon or pan-fried sea bream would be ideal.

 Pea and asparagus pasta with casarecce, lemon, feta cheese and chilli flakes.